bowseruk/readme-generator-nodejs/README.md

 ![Screenshot](./assets/images/screenshot.png)

-A walkthrough video of the project can be seen at [this link](tbc)
+A walkthrough video of the project can be seen at [this link](https://youtu.be/CzYmF4DcMDI)

-To use the node.js module, go to the root folder and run node index.js.
+To use the node.js module, go to the root folder and run "node index.js".
 Answer the prompts as you want the answers to appear on the readme file.
 After answering all the questions the readme will be generated in the output folder as readme.md.

 To use the browser, go to the [website](https://bowseruk.github.io/readme-generator-nodejs/) and fill in the fields.
 Once the preview looks good, press the download button.